 Instructions

-- In a large bowl, cream the butter, coconut oil, brown sugar, and granulated sugar.
+- In a large bowl, cream the butter, brown sugar, and granulated sugar.
 Add the egg and mix again.
 Add honey and vanilla, and mix.
 Set aside.

 - In a separate bowl, combine flour, salt, baking soda, and baking powder.
 Add this to the creamed butter mixture, and mix until combined.